inkmi/unicornus/README.md

 ## Simple Example

 Creating a form in Unicornus is very simple.
-You defined the data structure and then the form layout.
+You define the data structure and then the form layout.
 Then you can simply call `RenderForm` with the data on the form layout to create html.

 ```go